 A buyer may be eligible for the following loan assistance programs.
 BMR buyers should ask their lenders to explore the following programs that work with BMR loans:

 BMR-DALP (Downpayment Assistance Loan Program) - Depending on funding availability and qualifications, buyers may be eligible to apply for a BMR-DALP amount of $36,000 or 15% of the purchase price, whichever is less.
-This program is coordinated through the Mayor’s Office of Housing.
+This program is coordinated through the Mayor’s Office of Housing and Community Development.

 Mortgage Credit Certificate (MCC) – This State program allows first time homebuyers to deduct a portion of their monthly interest payments from their taxes, thereby lowering their monthly mortgage payment.
-This program is coordinated through the Mayor’s Office of Housing.
+This program is coordinated through the Mayor’s Office of Housing and Community Development.

 CalHFA CHDAP Program – The California Homebuyer's Downpayment Assistance (CHDAP) Program offers a deferred-payment junior loan of an amount up to the lesser of 3% percent of the purchase price of a unit.
 This program is funded by the State of California through your lender.